StatusPage/custom-html-css/README.md

-custom-html-css
+Custom HTML/CSS
 ===============

-A template for using custom HTML and CSS
+This template serves as a jumping off point for using a Custom Header and Footer for StatusPage.io.